 “Now then, just as the Lord promised, he has kept me alive for forty-five years since the time he said this to Moses, while Israel moved about in the wilderness.
 So here I am today, eighty-five years old!
 I am still as strong today as the day Moses sent me out; I’m just as vigorous to go out to battle now as I was then.
 Now give me this hill country that the Lord promised me that day.
 You yourself heard then that the Anakites were there and their cities were large and fortified, but, the Lord helping me, I will drive them out just as he said.”
 (Joshua 14:7-12)

 This is epic on multiple levels.
-Not only has God kept Caleb’s inheritance on ice for forty-five years, he’s kept Caleb himself spry with that old man strength the entire time!
+Not only has God kept Caleb’s inheritance on ice for forty-five years, he’s kept Caleb himself spry with that old man strength the entire time.
 Also, we see that Caleb hasn’t forgotten the Anakites.
-He knows it’s still a giant (haha) conquest awaiting him.
-It proves that he saw the same thing the ten unfaithful scouts did.
+He saw the same giant (haha) task the ten unfaithful scouts did.
 But his vantage point was different – and therefore, so was his destiny.

 And he was so blunt in claiming his righteousness.
 “I, however, followed the Lord my God wholeheartedly.”
-I can’t quite imagine my pastors being so braggadocios before the throne; they’d be more like “well, I did my best, I was as flawed as anyone else and made my share of mistakes…” just like they say from the pulpit.
+I can’t quite imagine my pastors being so braggadocios before the throne.
+They’d be more like “well, I did my best, I was as flawed as anyone else and made my share of mistakes…” just like they say from the pulpit.
 Not Caleb.
 He walks forward, plunks down his receipt, and God grins and hands him Hebron.
-He takes his assigned land from the Anakites, teaches them Who is truly huge, and gets thousands of twenty-first century pastors (including the one I’ve been mentioning in this post) to name their sons after him.
+He takes his assigned land from the Anakites, teaches them Who is truly huge, and gets thousands of twenty-first century pastors to name their sons after him.

-Since you and I don’t have any military campaigns to carry out, consider this story:
+You and I don’t have any military campaigns to carry out, but consider this story:

 A friend was faithfully giving 20 percent of his income to God, and suddenly his income dropped drastically.
 He knew he had to decide whether he should continue to give in a way that proved he trusted God.
 It wouldn’t have been wrong to lower his giving to 10 percent.
 But my friend chose instead to increase his giving to 30 percent, despite the income reduction.